joshsj/joshsj.github.io/source/_posts/making-my-own-ssg.md

 ### Dates are wrong

-To my discontent, I'm based in the UK and my post dates should reflect that.
+To my discontent, I'm based in the UK so my post dates should reflect that.

 Although Hexo offers date/time localisation, all of my efforts to use it have failed so (as far as I can tell) posts are currently dated in the time zone of